Communicating thermostats (not required if variable capacity heat pumps (VCHP) will be installed)

 - Charging stations for electric vehicles

-For segregated circuits, no plug load, lighting load, or appliances (including but not limited to dishwasher, dryer, refrigerator, clothes washer, oven, whole house fan, furnace/heat pump, water heater, sump pumps, etc.) can share a common circuit.
-This means that any one circuit can only serve a lighting load, a plug load, or a single major appliance.
+When segregating the circuits, it is important to remember that no plug load, lighting load, or appliances (including but not limited to: dishwasher, dryer, refrigerator, clothes washer, oven, whole house fan, furnace/heat pump, water heater, sump pumps, etc.) can share a common circuit.
+This means that any one circuit can only serve either a lighting load, a plug load, or a single major appliance (ceiling fans with lighting should be counted as a lighting load).

 Battery storage readiness (not required for ADUs or Multifamily Low-Rise projects)